What One sees..

 to see the world most uniquely

-Join us at 11th Global Accessibility Awareness Day on 19th May 2022 to learn about different perspectives and experiences on Inclusivity from leaders from multiple sectors and backgrounds.
+Join us at the 12th Global Accessibility Awareness Day on 18th May 2023 to learn about different perspectives and experiences on Inclusivity from leaders from multiple sectors and backgrounds.

 The purpose of the event is to get people talking, thinking, and learn how to design inclusive solutions that ensure usability for all.